-Composed into a Critical Inquiry Portfolio (CIP), the following products will demonstrate your intellectual journey over the course of the semester.
-The goal of the portfolio is to reveal to yourself, to you peers, and to me your growth, not necessarily mastery.
+The following Course Assignments will demonstrate your intellectual journey over the course of the semester.
+The goal of these assignments is to reveal your intellectual journey-to yourself, to your peers, and to me.
+We are interested in growth, not necessarily mastery.
 The hope is that the products composed here will showcase your thinking, growing, and grapplings over the course of the semester.
 Your grades will be tied to 1) adherence to the prompts and 2) to the demonstration of growth in relation to course content.
-So please, following your passions; following your gut instincts; follow the inquires that matter to you.
+So please, following your passions; following your gut instincts; follow the inquires that matter to you and to your future students.